-- Class B AIS Transponder. - Dedicated combination VHF/AIS antenna and cable supplied - Access to 12V or 24v DC power supply where the unit is to be installed. - Four M4 screws or other fixings appropriate to the mounting location.
+- Class B AIS Transponder. - Dedicated VHF/AIS antenna and cable not supplied - Dedicated GPS antenna and cable supplied - Access to 12V or 24v DC power supply where the unit is to be installed. - Four M4 screws or other fixings appropriate to the mounting location.